Bahía Solano: Pick Your Paradise

 Well, coming up right now is everything you need to know to pick your paradise and decide where to stay in the Bahía Solano area.

 Bahía Solano Area Map

-Here’s a handy map of where all of the potential places to stay in Bahía Solano are relative to one-another.
+This map gives you an idea of where all of the potential places to stay in Bahía Solano are relative to one another.

 Getting around is time consuming, sweaty, and expensive, so your best bet is to stay at each location for a few days at a time instead of trying to hop around every day.